miket7f/miket7f.github.io/pages/E Fundamentals.md

 We use inductors to store energy, to smoothen a current supply, or in company with a capacitor to create a stable DC from a switch mode power supply.
 When creating the layout, we must carefully consider their placement so that their magnetic field does not influence signal lines or integrated circuits, and so it isn't influenced by a magnetic field itself.

 ### Activity 1 - Magnetism
-1. Is it possible to only have a single magnetic North or South pole without the other?
-Do any other property related to electronics come to your mind that has this ability?
+1. Is it possible to have only a single magnetic North or South pole without the other?
+Does any other property related to electronics come to mind that has this ability?
 2. What happens if we cut a bar magnet in half?
 3. What is a ferromagnetic material?
 4. How can we destroy the magnetic properties of a ferromagnet?

 **Solution
 1. No, they always must occur together.
 Yes, electric charges can exist on their own.
-2. We get two bar magnets, each with their own magnetic North and South pole.
+2. We get two bar magnets, each with a magnetic North and South pole.
-3. A material that is not magnetic out of the box, but can become magnetic if a large enough outside magnetic field is applied.
-This is because the ferromagnet's inner bar magnets align with the external field, and stay aligned even after the field is removed.
+3. A material that is not magnetic but can become magnetic if a large enough outside magnetic field is applied.
+This is because the ferromagnet's inner bar magnets align with the external field and stay aligned even after the field is removed.
-4. By heating the ferromagnet, so that the inner bar magnets are randomized again.
+4. By heating the ferromagnet so that the inner bar magnets are randomized again.

 ### Activity 2 - Electromagnetism
 1. What is the correlation between the current flowing in a wire and magnetic fields?
 What is the direction of the field lines?